Sk4803/Tech-Optimum-2022/README.md

 2. We shall also provide mandatory contact details of the retailers to directly contact them regarding important enquires and consultations.

 3. A stage where these creative retailers can easily work according to thier own style and preference.

+Future Aspect of our project

+Team WASSUP has the mission to make "SHOPIVA" , the most trusted website for the  small retailers, to connect lots of amazing new talent across the nation, so that they will not just depend upon no of followers for their getting paid what they actually deserve.

+We will sell their products on our website too which will directly made by them only, and also provide them sufficent support through funds and technologies, which will not only reduce their precious time, but will improve the quaqlity of the product too.